matoy/AzureResourceGroupLockCheck/README.md

 See below for more details.

 * Max Concurrent Jobs:
-An API call to Azure will be made for each subscription.
+An API call to Azure will be made for each resource group.
-If you have many subscription, you might get an http timeout when calling the function from your monitoring system.
+If you have many resource groups, you might get an http timeout when calling the function from your monitoring system.
 This value allows to make <value> calls to Azure API in parallel.
-With the default value, it will take around 30 seconds for ~100 subscriptions.

 * Global Exceptions:
 There are some Azure internal resource groups that you might not want to check like NetworkWatcherRG, etc.